RosanneUssery/CouponRogue/couponrogue-front/README.md

 # couponrogue-front

-> A vue.js front-end app for a RoR backend app
+> A vue.js front-end for a RoR backend app

 #To-Do
 * Implement `vuex` plugin to globally manage state for login/logout